A baccalaureate degree from a

 If at the end of the following term the student’s cumulative GPA is at least 3.00 (2.00 for M.Div. and M.Min.), the student will be removed from Academic Probation.

-A student on Academic Probation who does not raise his cumulative GPA to at least 3.00 (2.00 for M.Div. and M.Min.) at the end of the next term may be subject to Academic Dismissal, which will be noted on the student’s permanent record.
+Students on Academic Probation who do not raise their cumulative GPA to at least 3.00 (2.00 for M.Div. and M.Min.) at the end of the next term may be subject to Academic Dismissal, which will be noted on the student’s permanent record.